nmala001/Movie_Trailer_Project/README.md

 You also need to know how to use git clone and pip install.

-- Open a shell and clone https://github.com/nmala001/ud036_StarterCode.git
+- Open a shell and clone https://github.com/nmala001/Movie_Trailer_Project.git

-command to run: $ git clone https://github.com/nmala001/ud036_StarterCode.git
+command to run: $ git clone https://github.com/nmala001/Movie_Trailer_Project.git

 - Move into the root

-Command to run: $ cd ud036_StarterCode
+Command to run: $ cd Movie_Trailer_Project

 - Make sure you have these packages installed if planning to use Movie.get_movie_data: